 Employing full-time members gives those responsible for regulatory decisions the time needed to be fully informed and up to date on the wide range of issues on which the Authority must make regulatory decisions.
-The model of full-time membership is one that is currently successfully employed by the ACCC.
-For the ACMA, the interconnected and global nature of the communications sector will mean that in more and more cases decision makers need to understand specific details of regulatory decisions, which requires a substantial commitment of time.
+For the ACMA, the interconnected and global nature of the communications sector will mean that in more and more cases decision-makers need to understand specific details of regulatory decisions, which requires a substantial commitment of time.